 Less than Significant Impact.
-The Small Industrial Order does not supersede or alter any existing emergency response or evacuation plans.
-Therefore, it will not impair an adopted emergency response or evacuation plan.
+The Limited Domestic Order does not supersede or alter any existing emergency response or evacuation plans.

 b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of wildfire?